LI woman believed one of oldest living triplets dies

 "It's unbelievable, it really is," Roger Hornberger, 57, of Appleton, Wisconsin, said of the lives lived by his mother, Frances, and her sisters.
 "They all were pretty healthy livers, active well into their older years.
 Between that and eating good, well … Mom always said, 'What's all this processed food?
 You should always have vegetables, meat and potatoes.' "

 Born on Aug.
-23, 1920, Frances, Catherine and Marguerite Kirchner grew up with Grace in Floral Park, attending Sewanhaka High School, where the triplets played field hockey and tennis and were active members of a ski club, Roger Hornberger said.
-They graduated Sewanhaka in 1938, then attended Hobart and William Smith Colleges in upstate Geneva on what Roger Hornberger said was "a three-for-the-price-of-two" deal.
+23, 1920, Frances, Catherine and Marguerite Kirchner grew up with Grace in Floral Park, attending Sewanhaka High School, where the triplets played field hockey and tennis.
+They graduated Sewanhaka in 1938, then attended Hobart and William Smith Colleges upstate on what Roger Hornberger said was "a three-for-the-price-of-two" deal.
 That is, the school charged just two tuitions while allowing all three girls to attend the school.

-That was a great deal, Roger Hornberger said, since his grandfather had been unemployed for several years following the stock market crash of 1929; since his grandmother, Marjorie, who Hornberger called an original suffragette from whom the Kirchner girls all got their resolve, supported the family during that time with her salary as a schoolteacher.
-The Kirchner Triplets all met their husbands in college.
+That was a great deal, Roger Hornberger said, since his grandfather had been unemployed for several years following the stock market crash of 1929; since his grandmother, Marjorie, supported the family during that time with her salary as a schoolteacher.
+The Kirchner triplets all met their husbands in college.
 Frances married Henry Cole, who died of tuberculosis in 1946.

 Later, Roger Hornberger said, his mom was introduced to his father, Clifford H. Hornberger, by a mutual acquaintance at their Methodist church in Floral Park.
 Clifford was a widower, Frances a widow and together they brought three children into their new marriage, later adding four of their own.
 Clifford Hornberger died in 1986.
 Two children, Judith and Kenneth, who had Down syndrome, predeceased the couple, who are survived by Roger Hornberger and daughters Marjorie Cole, Ruth Hosford, Elizabeth Greenfield and Janice Dunbar, as well as by eight grandchildren and 11 great-grandchildren.